Analyzing Pelangio Exploration (PGXPF) and Its Rivals

 Profitability

-This table compares Pelangio Exploration and its peers’ net margins, return on equity and return on assets.
+This table compares Pelangio Exploration and its competitors’ net margins, return on equity and return on assets.

 |Net Margins